abzh423/Anchor/README.md

 ## Credit

 The goal was to create this Minecraft server implementation from scratch, but it became clear that this was not going to happen by myself.
 I would like to give a big thanks to Tnze, the creator of the [go-mc](https://github.com/Tnze/go-mc) package, for their work on the amazing utilities for interacting with the Minecraft protocol.
+I also couldn't have made this server implementation without the extensive documentation of the Minecraft protocol from the amazing contributors of [wiki.vg](https://wiki.vg).

 ## Contributors